VPC Service Controls

 Setting up Container Registry for GKE private clusters

-Walk through the process of configuring DNS entries for using Container Registry with a Google Kubernetes Engine private cluster and VPC Service Controls.
+Learn how to configure DNS entries for using Container Registry with a Google Kubernetes Engine private cluster and VPC Service Controls.

 Cloud IAM Roles for administering VPC Service Controls